Nuclear fission: Fission chain reaction realized

 With the news of fission neutrons from uranium fission, Szilárd immediately understood the possibility of a nuclear chain reaction using uranium.
 In the summer, Fermi and Szilard proposed the idea of a nuclear reactor (pile) to mediate this process.
 The pile would use natural uranium as fuel.
 Fermi had shown much earlier that neutrons were far more effectively captured by atoms if they were of low energy (so-called "slow" or "thermal" neutrons), because for quantum reasons it made the atoms look like much larger targets to the neutrons.
 Thus to slow down the secondary neutrons released by the fissioning uranium nuclei, Fermi and Szilard proposed a graphite "moderator", against which the fast, high-energy secondary neutrons would collide, effectively slowing them down.
 With enough uranium, and with sufficiently pure graphite, their "pile" could theoretically sustain a slow-neutron chain reaction.
 This would result in the production of heat, as well as the creation of radioactive fission products.

 In August 1939, Szilard, Teller and Wigner thought that the Germans might make use of the fission chain reaction and were spurred to attempt to attract the attention of the United States government to the issue.
 Towards this, they persuaded Albert Einstein to lend his name to a letter directed to President Franklin Roosevelt.
 On 11 October, the Einstein–Szilárd letter was delivered via Alexander Sachs.
 Roosevelt quickly understood the implications, stating, "Alex, what you are after is to see that the Nazis don't blow us up."
 Roosevelt ordered the formation of the Advisory Committee on Uranium.

 In February 1940, encouraged by Fermi and John R. Dunning, Alfred O. C. Nier was able to separate U-235 and U-238 from uranium tetrachloride in a glass mass spectrometer.
 Subsequently, Dunning, bombarding the U-235 sample with neutrons generated by the Columbia University cyclotron, confirmed "U-235 was responsible for the slow neutron fission of uranium."

-At the University of Birmingham, Frisch teamed up with Peierls, who had been working on a critical mass formula. assuming isotope separation was possible, they considered ^{235}U, which had a cross section not yet determined, but which was assumed to be much larger than that of natural uranium.
+At the University of Birmingham, Frisch teamed up with Rudolf Peierls, who had been working on a critical mass formula. assuming isotope separation was possible, they considered ^{235}U, which had a cross section not yet determined, but which was assumed to be much larger than that of natural uranium.
 They calculated only a pound or two in a volume less than a golf ball, would result in a chain reaction faster than vaporization, and the resultant explosion would generate temperature greater than the interior of the sun, and pressures greater than the center of the earth.
 Additionally, the costs of isotope separation "would be insignificant compared to the cost of the war."
 By March 1940, encouraged by Mark Oliphant, they wrote the Frisch–Peierls memorandum in two parts, "On the construction of a 'super-bomb; based on a nuclear chain reaction in uranium," and "Memorandum on the properties of a radioactive 'super-bomb.' ".
 On 10 April 1940, the first meeting of the MAUD Committee was held.